gruns/orderedmultidict/README.md

 key.
 An ordered multivalue dictionary is a multivalue dictionary that retains the order of insertions and deletions.

-orderedmultidict is [Unlicensed](http://unlicense.org/) in the public domain so you can build amazing things.
+orderedmultidict is well tested, [Unlicensed](http://unlicense.org/) in the public domain, and supports both Python 2 and 3.

 omdict can store multiple values per key.